-Employers may want to monitor their workplaces for a variety of legitimate reasons, such as. to discourage theft or violence by members of the public.
-Workers will generally expect and accept some degree of monitoring as necessary – for example, monitoring can help ensure that workers in hazardous jobs are not at risk from unsafe working practices.
+Employers may want to monitor their workplaces for a variety of legitimate reasons, such as to discourage theft or violence by members of the public.
+Workers will generally expect and accept some degree of monitoring as necessary - for example, monitoring can help ensure that workers in hazardous jobs are not at risk from unsafe working practices.

-However, if used in inappropriate ways or in the wrong situations, monitoring can have an adverse impact on staff.
+However, if used in inappropriate ways or in the wrong situations, monitoring can have an adverse effect on staff.
 It can intrude into their private lives, disrupt their work, and interfere with the relationship of mutual trust and confidence between them and their employer.

 Your employer should: